paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-012-river-and-harbor-improvements-generally.md

 (1) **Preliminary list of projects**

-  (A) *In general* — The Secretary shall develop a preliminary list of each water resources development project, or separable element of a project, authorized for construction before November 8, 2007, for which—
+  (A) *In general* — The Secretary shall develop a preliminary list of each water resources development project, or separable element of a project, authorized for construction before June 10, 2014, for which—

-    (i) planning, design, or construction was not initiated before the date of enactment of this Act; or
+    (i) planning, design, or construction was not initiated before January 4, 2025; or

-    (ii) planning, design, or construction was initiated before the date of enactment of this Act, but for which no funds, Federal or non-Federal, were obligated for planning, design, or construction of the project or separable element of the project during the current fiscal year or any of the 10 preceding fiscal years.
+    (ii) planning, design, or construction was initiated before January 4, 2025, but for which no funds, Federal or non-Federal, were obligated for planning, design, or construction of the project or separable element of the project during the current fiscal year or any of the 10 preceding fiscal years.

   (B) *Use of comprehensive construction backlog and operation and maintenance report* — The Secretary may develop the preliminary list from the comprehensive construction backlog and operation and maintenance reports developed pursuant to [section 579a(b)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section579a/b/2&num=0&edition=prelim).